Greg de la Cruz works at NCR Corp's R&D center in the Philippines. He is interested in economic history and current world financial affairs.

 Working as a production engineer can be one of the most stressful and pressure-filled jobs there are because of outputs that need to be met and with as little waste or inefficiencies as possible.
 As hard as it may be, your experience in industrial production will prepare you for almost any field.
 Jumping from manufacturing into other industries will sometimes make you heave a sigh of relief, and you’ll come out of it with a heightened tolerance for pressure.

 Read More From Toughnickel

 6. Automotive Engineer

-A major in automotive engineering is a specialization on its own, but sometimes, having a mechanical engineering degree will set you up for a career focused in automotive engineering.
+A major in automotive engineering is a specialization on its own, but sometimes, having a mechanical engineering degree will set you up for a career focused on automotive engineering.
 The fundamentals are certainly there once you decide on mechanical engineering as a major, but the great thing about automotive engineering is that there are several areas you can focus on.
-Whether it’s on the design of mechanical components of a car, to stress and failure analysis, to ergonomics—there are so many sub-fields where a mechanical engineer can apply himself.
+Whether it’s in the design of mechanical components of a car, stress and failure analysis, or ergonomics—there are so many sub-fields where a mechanical engineer can apply himself.

 7. MEPF Engineer

 The acronym for Mechanical, Electrical, Plumbing, and Fire Safety—a MEPF Engineer is essential in all types of construction projects.
 Deadlines are incredibly crucial in the construction industry, and you also almost always have to think beyond your own work or scope, as it impacts the rest of the sectors in construction.